Mahesh Landge

 Mahesh Kisanrao Landge (born 27 November 1975) is an Indian politician.
 He is currently a member of the Maharashtra Legislative Assembly representing Bhosari Vidhan sabha constituency in the Pune district.

 Political career

 Before entering politics, Landge was a wrestler.
 His political career began with National Students' Union of India (NSUI), student wing of Indian National Congress.
 In 2002, he contested his first election for the position of corporator but was defeated.
 However, he won a by-election in 2004 and became a corporator in Pimpri Chinchwad Municipal Corporation (PCMC).

 Landge served as a corporator for three consecutive terms as a member of Nationalist Congress Party (NCP).
 In 2014, after being denied a ticket by the NCP for Bhosari Assembly Constituency, he contested the election as an independent candidate.
 He won the election and subsequently joined Bhartiya Janata Party (BJP).

-Mahesh Dada became a member of the Rashtriya Swayamsevak Sangh (RSS), a far-right Hindu nationalist paramilitary volunteer organisation.
+Mahesh became a member of the Rashtriya Swayamsevak Sangh (RSS), a far-right Hindu nationalist paramilitary volunteer organisation.

 In the 2019 Maharashtra Legislative Assembly elections, Landge was re-elected as a BJP candidate from Bhosari.